elenadiaconescu/frontend/README.md

     $ npm run dev

-Project will start local on port 5000
+Project will start locally on port 5000